E-Vanika/E-Vanika/README.md

 - Design and test **disaster-recovery and multi-region strategies**
 - Improve platform reliability through automation and self-healing
 - Identify infrastructure waste and drive **cloud cost optimisation**
-- Standardise engineering practices across repositories and environments
+- Standardise engineering approaches across repositories and environments
 - Build operational tooling with **Python and Bash**
 - Partner with developers, QA, security, and platform teams during delivery and incidents